sukhcha-in/dart_web_scraper/README.md

   String? append,
   // Converts final result to boolean if data matches with one of the `match` object List<Object>? match,
-  // Select nth child from a list int? nth,
+  // Select nth child from a list, can be negative integer to select from last int? nth,
   // Split a string by something
   String? splitBy,